Antoine Lesage-Landry

 Research interests

-- Modeling of power systems
+- Modelling of power systems

 - Decision-making under uncertainty